kingyue737/vitify-docs/docs/guide/deploy.md

 .
 Thirdly, `@vitejs/plugin-legacy` always generates modern bundles.
 There is no way to make it only output the legacy bundles that support all target browsers (loaded via plain `<script>`s) [#9050](https://github.com/vitejs/vite/issues/9050).
 #### Check Whether Browser is Supported on Client Side

-Sometimes we want to test if the user's browser is supported by our application and give a warning if not. [`vite-plugin-browserslist-useragent`](https://github.com/kingyue737/vite-plugin-browselist-useragent/) can find if a given user agent match your browselist query.
+Sometimes we want to test if the user's browser is supported by our application and give a warning if not. [`vite-plugin-browserslist-useragent`](https://github.com/kingyue737/vite-plugin-browserslist-useragent/) can find if a given user agent match your browserslist query.
 You can remove this plugin if you don't need check browser client.

 ## Deploy